 Films range from short dance pieces designed specifically for the big screen to documentaries that talk more about its history.
 You will also see films on what it takes to be a dancer or a choreographer.

 The festival is designed to raise awareness about the art of dance and those who spend their life perfecting their craft.
+It's also a place for film makers around the Bay Area to showcase their dance related films.

 If you love to watch amazing dance performances or want to learn more about this community, then I highly recommend checking out one of this year's films.